Why New Cars

 In the late ‘90s the oldest train cars were successfully rehabilitated, adding 15 years to their life and increasing their reliability to some of the best levels in the fleet.
 Both the rehabilitated cars and their newer counterparts, however, will reach the end of their useful life within the next 10 years.

-At an average age of over 30 years old, BART is currently running the oldest fleet in the United States.
+At an average age of over 30 years old, BART is currently running the oldest big-city fleet in the United States.

 The technology in these old cars has become outdated as significant improvements in propulsion, communications and failure monitoring have developed.
 Many of the older systems are no longer produced, making it difficult and costly to find parts for repair and maintenance.